kcelik369/Project3_Team7/README.md

 Team roles:

 Kerim:
- 1. Led the Team to success
+ 1. Transformed original listings_id CSV in Jupyter Notebook
- 2. Transformed original listings_id CSV in Jupyter Notebook
+ 2. Created sub databases: listings_cleaned, hosts and listing_scores
- 3. Created sub databases: listings_cleaned, hosts and listing_scores
+ 3. Incorporated a code utilizing seaborn library to present examples of visualization of the dataset
  4. Built a Flask App to store JSONified data

 Mari: